 VARYING THE NET EXPOSURE

-By holding each short stock to 1% of the fund equity I could vary the amount invested in the short portfolio depending on the number of short stock candidates available and thereby vary the net exposure.
+By holding each short stock position to 1% of the fund equity I could vary the amount invested in the short portfolio depending on the number of short stock candidates available and thereby vary the net exposure.
 Given my past results the number of short stock candidates should increase if the short portfolio falls leading to a larger percentage of the fund equity being invested in the short portfolio and thereby increasing the short portfolio gains.

 Conversely, the percentage of the fund equity invested in the short portfolio should decrease when the short portfolio rises and I have fewer short stock candidates thus helping to limit the loss from the short portfolio.

 One of the benefits of limiting the amount invested in each short stock to 1% of fund equity was being able to increase the overall capacity of the fund.
 This is because the capacity of the fund is limited solely by the capacity of the short portfolio.
 The long portfolio capacity is for all intents and purposes unlimited given the SPDR S&P 500 Trust ETF has net assets in excess of $250 billion and an average daily trading volume exceeding $15 billion.

 If the dollar amount invested in the short portfolio is fixed then with fewer and fewer stocks in the short portfolio the dollar amount invested in each individual stock rises.
 At some point a practical limit is reached for finding enough outstanding stock of that company to short thus effecting the capacity of the short portfolio.
 This would lead to decreasing the size of the fund to accommodate the potential fixed capacity of the short portfolio.
 By holding each short stock to 1% of the fund equity thus varying the capacity of the short portfolio based on the number of stocks in the short portfolio I will be able to maximize the capacity of the fund.

 UPDATING LONG STOCK AND SHORT STOCK PORTFOLIOS